davidje13/SequenceDiagram/README.md

 ```
 title Labyrinth

-Bowie -> Gremlin: You remind me of the babe
+Bowie -> Goblin: You remind me of the babe
-Gremlin -> Bowie: What babe?
+Goblin -> Bowie: What babe?
-Bowie -> Gremlin: The babe with the power
+Bowie -> Goblin: The babe with the power
-Gremlin -> Bowie: What power?
+Goblin -> Bowie: What power?
-note right of Bowie, Gremlin: Most people get muddled here!
+note right of Bowie, Goblin: Most people get muddled here!
-Bowie -> Gremlin: 'The power of voodoo'
+Bowie -> Goblin: 'The power of voodoo'
-Gremlin -> Bowie: "Who-do?"
+Goblin -> Bowie: "Who-do?"
-Bowie -> Gremlin: You do!
+Bowie -> Goblin: You do!
-Gremlin -> Bowie: Do what?
+Goblin -> Bowie: Do what?
-Bowie -> Gremlin: Remind me of the babe!
+Bowie -> Goblin: Remind me of the babe!

 Bowie -> Audience: Sings